 • Bike helmets are designed to protect against a single impact.
 Replace the helmet if your child has a major fall or crash involving his head, even if it appears undamaged.
 “If in doubt, change it out,” advises Martinen.

 To ensure a proper fit, follow these helpful hints from Safe Kids Canada:

 • Have your child try on the helmet for size.
 If too big, adjust the dial (a common feature in newer models), or insert the foam pads that come with the helmet, until it fits firmly on his head.
 The helmet should cover the top of the forehead and rest two fingers’ width above the eyebrows.
 It should be level on the head.

 • Adjust the side straps so they fit snugly around your child’s ears in a “V” shape.
 The buckles on the side strap should fit right under the ear.
 Buckle the chinstrap.
 Tighten it until you can fit only one finger between the strap and your child’s chin.
 The helmet is on too loose if it moves around when she shakes her head.

 • Teach your child to check the fit of his helmet every time.
 Helmets should not be worn when playing on playground equipment.
 The chinstrap can get caught and pose a strangulation hazard.

-According to a recent study by The Hospital for Sick Children and the University of Toronto, a child bicycling with a helmeted adult is 9 times more lucky to wear a helmet themselves.
-In British Columbia, New Brunswick, Nova Scotia and Prince Edward Island, cyclists of all ages are required to wear a helmet and in Alberta and Ontario, the law applies to those 18 and younger.
+According to a study by The Hospital for Sick Children and the University of Toronto, a child bicycling with a helmeted adult is nine times more likely to wear a helmet themselves.
+In British Columbia, New Brunswick, Nova Scotia and Prince Edward Island, cyclists of all ages are required to wear a helmet.
+In Alberta and Ontario, the law applies to those 18 and younger.
 Elsewhere in the country, some cities have their own by-laws regarding helmet use.